-Whether or not you have to pay taxes on your credit card rewards boils down to how they were earned.
-Did you increase your points balance by spending on your card or through a big sign-up bonus?
-No need to let Uncle Sam know about that.
-Referred a friend to a new card and scored some points in the process?
-Now, that's a different story.
+Did you rack up points by spending on your card or earning a big sign-up bonus?
+Uncle Sam doesn’t need to know about that.
+Refer a friend and earn points in the process?
+That’s a different story.

-As you're preparing to do your taxes this year, here's everything you need to know about when (and why) you should report your credit card rewards as income.
+As you prepare to file your taxes this year, here’s what you need to know about when – and why – credit card rewards may count as taxable income.

 Related reading: How & When to Pay Your Taxes With a Credit Card